bstarynk/bismon/README.md

 On Debian/Unstable or recent Ubuntu, `apt-get install build-essential make ninja-build gcc-8 g++-8 gcc-8-plugin-dev libgccjit-8-dev ccache
-gcc-8-mipsel-linux-gnu inkscape hevea texlive-full xindy fonts-inconsolata ttf-ubuntu-font-family fonts-ubuntu ttfautohint` for the building infrastructure; notice that `gcc-8-mipsel-linux-gnu` is the MIPSel GCC cross-compiler - it is *conflicting* with `gcc-multilib*` packages; `inkscape`, `hevea`, `texlive-full` (a
+gcc-8-mipsel-linux-gnu inkscape hevea texlive-full xindy fonts-inconsolata ttf-ubuntu-font-family fonts-ubuntu ttfautohint guile-2.2` for the building infrastructure; notice that `gcc-8-mipsel-linux-gnu` is the MIPSel GCC cross-compiler - it is *conflicting* with `gcc-multilib*` packages; `inkscape`, `hevea`, `texlive-full` (a